Raiondesu/intl-schematic/packages/core/README.md

   - use arrays to cross-reference keys and define complex multiline texts
 - [`@intl-schematic/plugin-processors`](/packages/plugins/processors/) (included in **defaults**)
   - apply custom and default processors to format the user inputs

+## No-goals

+Even though custom plugins can do literally anything with keys, values and translation documents,\
+the core library will **not** support:
+- **Translation key nesting using dot-notation**: needlessly complicates key lookup and maintenance;
+  - Instead use namespaced keys or the [`nested` plugin](/packages/plugins/nested) (which supports dot-notation!);
+- **String interpolation**: the library by-itself does not and will not do any processing on the strings.